zimera-corp/zimera-corp.github.io/README.md

 <a class="twitter-timeline" data-width="500" data-height="300" href="https://twitter.com/ZimeraCorp?ref_src=twsrc%5Etfw">Tweets by ZimeraCorp</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 {{< /rawhtml >}}
 ```
-Since raw HTML is considerd unsage, Hugo should be configured to read and embed HTML codes together with markdown using this configuration in [config.toml fle](config.toml):
+Since raw HTML is considered unsafe, Hugo should be configured to read and embed HTML codes together with markdown using this configuration in [config.toml file](config.toml):

 ```
 [markup]